todiadiyatmo/wp-ffpc/readme.txt

 * every A. indicates BIG changes.
 * every .B version indicates new features.
 * every ..C indicates bugfixes for A.B version.

+= 1.10.1 =
+*2015-10-30*

+* fixed nginx configuration sample snippets
+* nginx configuration moved from Settings tab to Help tab, so if you're looking for the "nginx" tab, you need to look under "Help" on the WP-FFPC Settings page.

 = 1.10.0 =
 *2015-10-23*